Yamaha XTZ 250

 tyres, and a very good autonomy.

-During the period between the 14th and the 18th of June, 2017 Theresa and I went on a trip - Caminho do Ouro (Path of Gold)
+During the period between the 14th and the 18th of June, 2017 Theresa and I went on a trip - Caminhos do Ouro (Paths of Gold)

 - with our friends Célia and Mauro.
 This route thought by Mauro